nareshgantala/Jira-Software-Admin-Zero-to-Hero/Day-1/README.md

 ### Summary

 In summary, Jira Software is a powerful tool for managing team tasks, enhancing transparency, efficiency, and collaboration.
 It helps you prioritize, plan, and stay informed about your work and your team's progress.
+By aligning with Agile principles, Jira Software ensures that teams can adapt, collaborate, and deliver high-quality software efficiently.

 ### Conclusion

-We hope this guide has helped you understand the basics of Jira Software.
+We hope this guide has helped you understand the basics of Jira Software and how it supports Agile methodologies.
 Whether you’re updating your tasks as a user or configuring the system as an admin, Jira Software helps keep your team organized and productive.
 For more tech insights, continue to explore our resources and keep learning!

 ---